Stage Boundaries & Pipeline Positioning

 Fallback execution follows a strict, state-preserving hierarchy to maintain pipeline throughput while guaranteeing data integrity:

-- Template-Assisted Parsing: Coordinate-anchored extraction applies known OEM layout schemas.
-Fixed fields (logbook headers, stamp locations, signature blocks) bypass probabilistic OCR entirely, relying on deterministic bounding box mapping.
+- Template-assisted parsing — coordinate-anchored extraction applies known OEM layout schemas.
+Fixed fields (logbook headers, stamp locations, signature blocks) bypass probabilistic OCR entirely, relying on deterministic bounding-box mapping.

-- Human-in-the-Loop (HITL) Queue: Unresolved records route to a secure, RBAC-controlled review interface.
+- Human-in-the-loop (HITL) queue — unresolved records route to a secure, RBAC-controlled review interface.
 Ambiguous regions are visually highlighted, highest-confidence candidates are pre-populated, and airworthiness-critical entries require dual-approval before release.

 State continuity is preserved across all fallback stages.
 Original scan hashes, engine metadata, and confidence vectors remain attached to the record payload to prevent data loss during escalation.